KBNLwikimedia/OpenRefine-Introduction-Workshop/README.md

 * ...

 ## Licensing
-All workshop materials are released into the public domain under the [Creative Commons Zero v1.0 Universal](LICENSE) and can therefore be reused freely and openly.
-Attribution is not required, but still appreciated.
+All workshop materials are released under the Creative Commons [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.
+Attribution: Olaf Janssen/KB, national library of the Netherlands.

 ## Latest updates
 This page was last updated on 3 August 2023.